 Dr. Tyler Thigpen

-Tyler also grew up in Georgia and has worked in innovative district, private, and charter schools, as well as statewide and national nonprofits.
+Tyler grew up in Georgia and has worked in innovative district, private, and charter schools, as well as statewide and national nonprofits.
 Currently, Tyler is a Partner at Transcend, a national nonprofit focused on accelerating innovation in the core design of school, and co-founder of MENTOR Georgia, the state’s emerging mentoring partnership.
 Tyler is the former head of the upper school at Mount Vernon Presbyterian School in Atlanta and co-founder and board member of Chattahoochee Hills Charter School near Serenbe.
-At Transcend, Tyler has worked closely on projects such as nXu, Whittle, The Academy Group, Washington Leadership Academy, Art in Motion, Hebrew Public, and Teton Science's Place Network, EL Education, and the Brooklyn STEAM Center.
-Tyler holds a doctoral degree in Education Leadership from Harvard Graduate School of Education, a masters in public administration from Harvard Kennedy School of Government, and a masters in theology from Regent College.
+At Transcend, Tyler has worked closely on school redesign projects such as nXu, Whittle, The Academy Group, Washington Leadership Academy, Art in Motion, Hebrew Public, Teton Science's Place Network, EL Education, and the Brooklyn STEAM Center.
+Tyler holds a doctoral degree in education leadership from Harvard Graduate School of Education, a masters in public administration from Harvard Kennedy School of Government, and a masters in theology from Regent College.
 Tyler has written about the future of learning in the Washington Post, Education Week, Atlanta Journal-Constitution, Getting Smart, and others.
 In the summer, Tyler teaches leaders at the University of Pennsylvania Graduate School of Education.